yeuchi/Dictation/README.md

 This is an exercise, Google SpeechHelper in English.
 It performs with amazing quality on/off line and support multiple languages.
-This work extends from the excellent article, “Develoing Android* Application with Voice Recognition Features" by Stanislav of Intel. https://software.intel.com/en-us/articles/developing-android-applications-with-voice-recognition-features
+This work extends the excellent article, “Develoing Android* Application with Voice Recognition Features" by Stanislav of Intel. https://software.intel.com/en-us/articles/developing-android-applications-with-voice-recognition-features

 ### Google SpeechRecognizer